USS Vigilance: Returning to U.S. waters

 During the operations off Nagoya, Vigilance had cleared the way for the evacuation of prisoners of war and the landing of American occupation forces.
 After performing similar operations in the Nagoya area through November, Vigilance departed Japanese waters on 17 December 1945, via Eniwetok and Pearl Harbor, bound for the United States.
 She operated locally out of San Francisco between January and November 1946 and alternated between San Diego and San Francisco into January 1947.

 Decommissioning

 Decommissioned on 30 January 1947, the ship was placed in reserve on 16 April that same year.
 She remained inactive into the mid-1960s.
 During that period, she was reclassified as a fleet minesweeper, MSF-324, on 7 February 1955.
 Struck from the Navy List on 1 December 1966, the ship was transferred to the Government of the Philippines on 19 August 1967.
 Renamed Quezon — in honor of the first President of the Philippine Commonwealth, Manuel Quezon — and classified as PS-70, the erstwhile minesweeper served on with the Philippine Navy as the Rizal class offshore patrol vessel into 2020.
-As of 2020, she is one of the oldest active Naval warships in the world.
+On March 1, 2021, this ship was decommissioned.